-Udoh (1990) is of the opinion that principals in Akwa Ibom State secondary schools, both genders show similarities in several aspects.
-They stress that the administrative effectiveness of the school does not depend on whether the principal is a women or man, it rather depends on self-concept.
-A study of male and female principals was conducted by Charter (2005) among 40 schools.
-It was revealed that in terms of administrative behaviour and other factors such as school size and age were controlled, there was no significant difference between male and female in area of being principals.
-The study observed that female principals were seen to be more influential and had more extensive person to person communication with all the students and staffs of the school.
-The female principals are perceived to be more involved than their male counterpart.
+Udoh (1990) is of the opinion that Principals in Akwa Ibom State secondary schools, of both genders, show similarities in several aspects.
+They stress that the administrative effectiveness of the school does not depend on whether the Principal is a women or man.
+It depends rather on self-concept.
+A study of male and female Principals was conducted by Charter (2005) among 40 schools.
+It was revealed that in terms of administrative behaviour and other factors such as school size and age, there was no significant difference between males and females in area of being Principals.
+The study observed that female Principals were seen to be more influential and had more extensive person to person communication with all the students and staffs of the school.
+Female Principals are perceived to be more involved than their male counterparts.